cpressey/Ahead-of-Time-eval/README.md

 Aggressive constant folding
 ---------------------------

-Let's begin by giving a somewhat more rigorous definition for what we've called aggressive constant folding.
+Let's begin by giving a somewhat more rigorously defined procedure for what we've called aggressive constant folding.

 Literals such as `1` and `"Hello, world!"` are constants.